yben1212/Ahmad-and-Co/README.md

 # About

 This repository contains a lightweight dynamic web application developed using PHP and MariaDB/MySQL.
-It provides a simple and extensible foundation for managing employee data through a browser based interface.
+It provides a simple foundation for managing employee data through a browser based interface.

 ## Features